-The Series 2009 Bonds are being purchased by Morgan Stanley & Co.
+The Offered Bonds are being purchased by Morgan Stanley & Co.
 Incorporated, as representative of the underwriters listed upon the front cover of this Official Statement (collectively, the "Underwriters").
-The Underwriters have agreed, subject to certain conditions, to purchase all of the Series 2009 Bonds at par in exchange for an aggregate fee equal to \$2,019,911.
-The initial public offering prices of the Series 2009 Bonds set forth on the inside front cover page hereof may be changed without notice by the Underwriters.
-The Underwriters may offer and sell the Series 2009 Bonds to certain dealers (including dealers depositing the Series 2009 Bonds into investment trusts, certain of which may be sponsored or managed by the Underwriters) and others at prices lower than or yields higher than the offering prices or yields set forth on the inside front cover page hereof.
+The Underwriters have agreed, subject to certain conditions, to purchase all of the Offered Bonds at an aggregate underwriters' fee equal to \$3,276,803.74.
+The initial public offering prices of the Offered Bonds set forth on the inside front cover page hereof may be changed without notice by the Underwriters.
+The Underwriters may offer and sell the Offered Bonds to certain dealers (including dealers depositing the Offered Bonds into investment trusts, certain of which may be sponsored or managed by the Underwriters) and others at prices lower than or yields higher than the offering prices or yields set forth on the inside front cover page hereof.

 Morgan Stanley, parent company of Morgan Stanley & Co.
 Incorporated, an underwriter of the Issue I Bonds, has entered into a retail brokerage joint venture with Citigroup Inc. As part of the joint venture, Morgan Stanley & Co.
 Incorporated will distribute municipal securities to retail investors through the financial advisor network of a new broker-dealer, Morgan Stanley Smith Barney LLC.
 This distribution arrangement became effective on June 1, 2009.
 As part of this arrangement, Morgan Stanley & Co.
-Incorporated Worgan Stanley Smith Barney LLC for its selling efforts with respect to the Issue I Bonds.
+Incorporated will compensate Morgan Stanley Smith Barney LLC for its selling efforts with respect to the Issue I Bonds.